MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Try-Out-the-UI-Elements-Removal-Feature-Based-on-Demonstration-Permission-Sets.md

 ---
-title: "How to: Try Out the UI Elements Removal Feature Based on Demonstration Permission Sets" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "How to: Try Out the UI Elements Removal Feature Based on Demonstration Permission Sets"
+description: "Describes how to try out or demonstrate the effect of the feature to remove UI elements according to user permissions, and can quickly prepare a test UI based on two permission sets." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na